What Is The Holmes And Rahe Stress Scale?

 About stress and coping mechanisms

 The American Psychological Association (APA) defines stress as "the physiological or psychological response to internal or external stressors."
-This response typically involves changes affecting the entire body, mind, and emotions, which may contribute to mental and physical illnesses when acute or prolonged.
+This response typically involves changes affecting the entire body, mind, and emotions, and these changes may contribute to mental and physical illnesses when acute or prolonged.

-There are many helpful ways to manage stress, however, which may help reduce its potentially negative impact on individual health.
-Some examples include:
+There are many helpful ways to manage stress, however, which may reduce its potentially negative impact on individual health.
+Below are several examples:

 - Engaging in relaxation techniques, deep breathing exercises, and mindfulness